Source: Wilshire Associates

-The observations for the Wilshire 5000 Full Cap Price Index represent the daily index value at market close.
+The observations for the Wilshire 5000 Total Market Index represent the daily index value at market close.
 The market typically closes at 4 PM ET, except for holidays when it sometimes closes early.

-The price indexes are price returns, which do not reinvest dividends.
-The designation Full Cap for an index signifies a float adjusted market capitalization that includes shares of stock not considered available to "ordinary" investors.
+The total market indexes are total market returns, which do include reinvested dividends.
 Copyright, 2016, Wilshire Associates Incorporated.
 Reprinted with permission.
 For more information about the various indexes, visit Wilshire Associates.

 Wilshire Associates, Wilshire 5000 Total Market Index [WILL5000IND], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/WILL5000IND, December 7, 2022.